 Symbol Description Unit

-CDynamic load rating (Cr for primarily radial load, Ca for primarily axial load)[N]
+CDynamic load rating (use Cr for mainly radial loads, Ca for mainly axial loads)[N]

 PDynamically equivalent load[N]